hanatos/vkdt/doc/colourmanagement.md

-observer (rec2020 in our case here). this does not hold true for [input device transforms](../src/tools/clut/readme.md), which in general require more complex transforms.
+observer (rec2020 in our case here). this does not hold true for [input device transforms](../src/tools/clut/readme.md), which in general require more complex transforms. as an additional simplification, currently only gamma is supported, no generic shaper curve.

 ## gui
 all gui colours need to be given in rec2020 tristimulus values.